boyac/boyac/README.md

 **Memo**

 At the moment, I'm concentrating on aligning my extensive financial expertise with future career opportunities that resonate with my interests and skills.
-Additionally, I'm reflecting on my life akin to a midlife evaluation, exploring avenues to create something meaningful for myself in the coming decade.
+Additionally, I’m reflecting on my life, exploring ways to create something meaningful for myself in the coming decade.

 **Top Skills**